 The scoring system differs from company to company.
 However, aim for a score above 70%.

-Power users are those who are avid users of your product or service.
-You can consider upselling to your power users.
-If they are enjoying the package they are using now, they will most likely enjoy the additional features of the premium version.
+Power users are avid users of your product or service.
+You can consider upselling to them.
+If they are enjoying the package they are using now, there’s a chance they will enjoy the additional features of the premium version.

 Want to see a lower customer churn rate?
 Keep your customer engagement and health score high, and the churn rate will significantly reduce.